KUWAITNET/kn-defaults/README.md

     'namespace:url_name',
     'namespace2:*'
 ]
 ```

-### What are the information being stored with the logging
+### The information being stored with the middleware logging

 1. request_id : a unique if of the request to help traceback any logs accosiated with that specific request
 2. method: GET/POST/ etc..